Matriarch is charged with arranging her ex-son-in-law's death, 1 week after son convicted of murder

 Adelson was being held Tuesday at the Miami-Dade County Jail without bail pending her transfer to Tallahassee.
 Jail records do not show if she has an attorney, but she has long denied involvement in the killing.

 Her son, Dr. Charlie Adelson, was convicted last week of arranging Markel's shooting through a girlfriend, Katie Magbanua.
-She employed her ex-husband and his friend, both members of the notorious Latin Kings gang, to murder Markel, 41.
+She employed her ex-boyfriend and his friend, the latter a member of the notorious Latin Kings gang, to murder Markel, 41.

 Charlie Adelson, 47, faces a mandatory life term when sentenced next month.

-Note: This story was first published November 14, 2023.
-It was corrected on Nov.
-17 to reflect that Katie Magbanua and Sigfredo Garcia were not married; while they sometimes identified as married, they were never officially married.
-The story has also been corrected to show that Garcia was not a member of the Latin Kings gang, only his co-conspirator, Luis Rivera was.